 Dragon fruit tastes best when fresh, so only slice as much as you can use within the next day or two.
-Store any leftover in an airtight container or tightly-sealed plastic bag.
-Whole, uncut fruit will keep for around two weeks in the refrigerator, and once cut, it'll only last for three to four days.
+Store any leftovers in an airtight container or tightly-sealed plastic bag.
+Whole, uncut fruit will be kept in the refrigerator for around two weeks, and once cut, it'll only last for three to four days.

-If you love smoothie bowls and tropical sorbets, it's worth freezing a few ripe dragon fruits.
+It's worth freezing a few ripe dragon fruits if you love smoothie bowls and tropical sorbets.
 Roughly chop the fresh fruit and toss them in an airtight container or freezer bag.
 Once frozen, dragon fruit will stay fresh for up to three months.
-But note, once thawed, it won't have the same crunchy texture as it did before.
+But note that once thawed, it won't have the same crunchy texture as it did before.
 It's best to use frozen dragon fruit in smoothies, acai bowls, and frozen blended drinks.

 How to Eat Dragon Fruit

-Once you scoop out the flesh, throw away the outer skin.
+You can eat raw dragon fruit, and it is actually usually eaten raw.
+Throw away the outer skin once you scoop out the dragon fruit flesh.
 Unlike the sweet flesh inside, dragon fruit skin is not edible.

 Dragon fruit makes a delicious snack, and you can enjoy dragon fruit plain as it is.
 The easiest way to enjoy the fruit is by scooping it right out of the skin with a spoon.
 Or, chop the fruit into bite-sized pieces and use the skin as an Instagram-worthy serving bowl.
 Try tossing a few chunks of dragon fruit into iced tea, lemonade, or tropical alcoholic drinks for a refreshing beverage.

 Chopped dragon fruit makes a great addition to a tropical fruit salad or smoothie bowls.
 It pairs particularly well with other tropical fruits like banana, mango, pomegranate, kiwi, pineapple, and papaya.
-Squeeze a bit of lemon juice on top to keep the fruit from browning.
+Squeeze some lemon juice on top to keep the fruit from browning.